 After the initial pre-training contract secondment, trainees spend time in six four-month seats; this opportunity gives our trainees the chance to create their own individual training programme – an essential foundation for a career with us.

-Our placement schemes give you the opportunity to gain hands-on experience, where you will undertake real work, participate in group exercises, attend presentations and be involved.
+Our vacation scheme give you the opportunity to gain hands-on experience, where you will undertake real work, participate in group exercises, attend presentations and be involved.
 It is a great way to get a real flavour for who we are and what we do.
 There are also plenty of social events as opportunities for you to network with colleagues in the business, which is supported by client and supervisor contact throughout the week you are with us.
 At the conclusion of your placement you have the opportunity to meet with a partner to discuss your experience and knowledge of Squire Patton Boggs.

 We offer our trainee solicitor programme in Birmingham, Leeds, London or Manchester.
 Our training programme offers six four-month seats ensuring each trainee has variety and breadth of experience.
 One of these seats may include a secondment to one of our international offices or clients.
 At the end of each seat your progress and performance will be reviewed in an appraisal.
 We believe in giving trainees responsibility for files at an early stage of the development of their careers, subject to appropriate supervision, and for them to develop practical experience to go hand-in-hand with the theoretical training.
 Career progression can be rapid for bright and motivated trainees.